theDisco/phalcon-expressive/README.md

 $router = new PhalconRouter;
 ```

-`PhalconRouter` depends on `Phalcon\Mvc\Router` and `Phalcon\Mvc\Url`.
-If you want to provide alternative
+`PhalconExpressive\PhalconRouter` depends on `Phalcon\Mvc\Router` and `Phalcon\Mvc\Url`.
+If you want to provide
-instances of these services, you might do so by passing them as constructor arguments.
-Otherwise they will
+alternative instances of these services, you might do so by passing them as constructor arguments.
+Otherwise
-be created using default values.
+they will be created using default values.

 ```php
 use Phalcon\Mvc;